Move38/BlinksDevKitValidationTest/README.md

 # Validation Test for Dev Kit Blinks

-1. Validate RGB LEDs
+1. Validate RGB on all 6 faces together
-2. Validate Button
+2. Validate RGB on each of the 6 faces individually
-3. Validate IR Comms
+3. Validate communication w/ awake neighbors
+4. Validate cold sleep (<0.2µA)

 Cycle RED, GREEN, BLUE to verify all 6 LEDs light
 - look for equal brightness